-He added the trio were "model enthusiasts", with a completely unblemished police record.
+He added the trio were "model enthusiasts" with a completely unblemished police record.

-The 21-year-old woman was released Thursday, and the two men walked free on Friday although they were charged with flying an aircraft over a prohibited zone and have been banned from going to Belleville-sur-Loire, prosecutors said.
+The 21-year-old woman was released Thursday, and the two men walked free on Friday although they were charged with flying an aircraft in a prohibited zone and have been banned from going to Belleville-sur-Loire, prosecutors said.